marcelbonnici/mobile_manipuation_capstone/README.md

 Open a terminal in the under the project's directory and run `python final.py`.

 ## Result (Click Photo to Watch on YouTube)
 The file `final.py` was run, and its generated `scene6.csv` file was thrown into V-REP to yield the glorious result below.
+[Click here for video.](https://www.youtube.com/watch?v=XvYdUPLrBC4)
 [![VREP](https://i.ytimg.com/vi/XvYdUPLrBC4/maxresdefault.jpg)](https://youtu.be/XvYdUPLrBC4 "r2p3a")

 ### Error